 Cataracts are a common age-related vision problem that involves clouding of the lens in the eye.
 Cataracts are responsible for about one half of the world's blindness.
 Developing countries bear the brunt of blindness caused by cataract, due to higher incidence, lower age at onset, and less access to eye care compared to developed countries.
-In the United States, about 22 million people age 40 and older have cataracts.
+In the United States, about 24 million people age 40 and older have cataracts.
 The older a person gets, the greater the risk of developing cataracts.
-Women are more likely to develop cataracts than men, and African Americans and Hispanic Americans are particularly at high risk.
+Women are more likely to develop cataracts than men.

 In addition to age, other factors may increase the risk for cataract development.
 These include:

 During the early stages, cataracts may have little effect on vision.
 Symptoms vary due to the type of cataract (nuclear, cortical, or posterior subcapsular.)
 Depending on the type and extent of the cataract, people may experience the following symptoms: